TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 	A blocking shield or a buckler in off-hand.
 **Effect**
 	Ignores weapon damage and precision.
 	Deals 5 damage to target foe.
+	Alternatively, you can spend an additional stamina to deal 10 damage instead.

 ## Scattering Shot
 **Category:** Weapon attack